NicolasH2/ggbrace/README.md

 <img src="readme_files/statbrace2.png"/>
 <img src="readme_files/statbrace3.png"/>

 Note: in this example we used the color arguement to separate groups.
-If you want to have separate braces for different groups but without making them colorful, use `color=factor(am)` instead of `group=factor(am)`.
+If you want to have separate braces for different groups but without making them colorful, use `group=factor(am)` instead of `color=factor(am)`.
 You can then still choose a color by defining e.g. `color="blue"` outside the mapping.

 # Outside of plotting area